 * There have been plenty of civil modifications of 747 aircraft, some of them exotic.
 Among the more familiar were two "Shuttle Carrier Aircraft (SCA)", used by the US National Aeronautics & Space Administration (NASA) to haul the NASA space shuttle orbiter cross-country, most typically from Edwards Air Force Base in California, the shuttle alternate landing site, to Kennedy Space Center in Florida, the launch site and (after early shuttle flights) primary landing site.

 The SCAs were both used 747-100-series machines, acquired in the mid-1970s, fitted out with struts on the back for mounting the orbiter, with the orbiter mounted by a special crane fixture.
 Large endplate fins were mounted on the tips of the tailplane to compensate for the aerodynamic interference of the shuttle.
 The bulky payload cut badly into the 747's range, making the transcontinental trip time-consuming since it required multiple fuel stops.
 The SCAs were also used early in the program for drop tests of the orbiter, and on occasion to haul other large payloads around.
-They were retired at the end of the shuttle program in 2012, to be used as spares hulks.
+They were retired at the end of the shuttle program in 2012, the original plan being to use them as spares hulks; one didn't prove to be a useful source of spares, so it was put on display at the Houston Space Flight Center, with the mockup shuttle INDEPENDENCE on its back.

 The KAO's replacement, SOFIA, started out in a collaboration established in 1997 between NASA and the German Aerospace Center (DLR in its German acronym), with a contract awarded that year to the "Universities Space Research Association (USRA)" for construction and operation of SOFIA.
 The American members of the team were responsible for the aircraft, and the Germans were responsible for the infrared telescope.